-Diabetes can be hard to manage, and it needs constant attention and monitoring to make sure it stays in check.
-In the majority of cases, one of the most common signs and symptoms of diabetes is ankle swelling and swollen feet, also known as peripheral edema.
+Diabetes control and coping can be difficult, and it requires regular monitoring to maintain effective management.
+In the majority of cases, one of the most common signs and symptoms of diabetes is ankle swelling and swollen feet, also known as peripheral edema or diabetes swollen feet.

 What is Swollen Feet or Heat Edema?

-The condition of heat edema, also known as diabetic foot swelling and swollen ankles, is a common complication of the disease.
-It happens when there is too much glucose in the bloodstream, which can lead to yellow feet diabetes.
+The condition of heat edema, also known as diabetic foot swelling and swollen ankles, is a common complication of diabetes.
+The presence of an excessive amount of glucose in the bloodstream can lead to yellow feet diabetes.

 Heat edema is usually caused by high blood pressure, high blood sugar, and poor blood flow.
 To understand what causes diabetes in swollen feet, it's essential to know the underlying causes behind heat edema.